(03) 8832 8005

 Customers go quiet.
 It happens to every brand.

 But before you write them off, a well-crafted win-back sequence can pull lapsed buyers back into your ecosystem.
 And it’s significantly cheaper than acquiring a brand-new customer.
+We go deeper on timing and offer design in the win-back campaign guide.

 Trigger a win-back flow for customers who haven’t purchased in 60-90 days:

-Email 1 — “We miss you”: Remind them what makes your brand special.
+Email 1, “We miss you”: Remind them what makes your brand special.
 Show them what’s new or what’s been popular since they last purchased.
 Keep it warm and personal, not corporate.
-“Hey Sarah, it’s been a while — here’s what’s been happening at [Brand].”
+“Hey Sarah, it’s been a while, here’s what’s been happening at [Brand].”

-Email 2 — The incentive: Offer something meaningful.
+Email 2.
+The incentive: Offer something meaningful.
 A percentage discount, a free gift with purchase, or exclusive early access to a new product.
-Make it feel exclusive: “This one’s just for you — we’re not running this offer anywhere else.”
+Make it feel exclusive: “This one’s just for you, we’re not running this offer anywhere else.”

-Email 3 — “Last chance”: If they still haven’t re-engaged, let them know you’ll reduce email frequency to respect their inbox.
+Email 3, “Last chance”: If they still haven’t re-engaged, let them know you’ll reduce email frequency to respect their inbox.
 This often triggers action from people who do want to stay connected but needed a push.
 It also keeps your list clean, which improves deliverability across all your flows.

 A good win-back flow recovers 3-5% of lapsed customers.
 That might sound small, but over 12 months it adds up to thousands of dollars in revenue you would have otherwise lost entirely.